SoundnessLabs/testnet-vapps/submissions/gaming/hanzuan17.md

 - Week 4: Community testing & feedback collection.

 ## Additional Notes
-The goal of this proposal is to enrich the gaming variety within the Soundness ecosystem through a simple yet valuable community-driven game.
+The goal of this proposal is to enrich the gaming variety within the Soundness ecosystem through a simple yet valuable community-driven game